stepcut/isomaniac/README.md

 In this example we re-render the entire HTML everytime the model is updated.
-However, updating the real DOM on every change can be very slow and also cause issues with the focus being lost.
+However, updating the real DOM on every change can be very slow and also causes issues with the focus being lost.

 Behind the scenes, isomaniac works by patching the DOM rather than recreating it.
 It diffs the old and new `HTML` and creates patches